Note

 # marginal cost

-# checks if we are at end of simulation horizon, since we need to change the forecast then
+# checks if we are at the end of the simulation horizon, since we need to change the forecast then

 # for residual load and price forecast and scale them